Online Learning Success

 Learn practical strategies and tools required to address diversity and how you can create a caring and respectful environment.

-In this specialization focused on teaching and learning at the preschool level, you will learn how to plan and implement appropriate lessons and assessments for young learners.
+Zero in on teaching and learning at the preschool level, with a focus on planning and implementing lessons and assessments for young learners.

 Regardless of which learning option you choose—course-based or competency-based—you will benefit from our relevant and engaging curriculum that is based on the latest research and current best practices as well as real-life applications and observations.
 Additional highlights: